-Selling, general and administrative expenses increased \$109 million to \$805 million in 2011 from \$696 million in 2010.
-As a percentage of revenue, these expenses were 14.8% in 2011 and 14.5% in 2010.
+Selling, general and administrative expenses increased \$109 million to \$794 million in 2011 from \$685 million in 2010.
+As a percentage of revenue, these expenses were 15.0% in 2011 and 14.5% in 2010.
 In 2011, selling, general, and administrative expenses included \$66 million of pension costs, \$37 million of transaction and severance costs incurred as a result of the acquisition of Radiant, and \$6 million of amortization of intangible assets acquired as a result of the acquisition of Radiant.
 In 2010, selling, general, and administrative expenses included \$67 million of pension costs, \$18 million of incremental costs related to the relocation of the Company's global headquarters, and \$8 million related to a litigation charge offset by a \$6 million gain related to the sale of an office building in France.
-After considering these items, selling, general and administrative expenses remained consistent as a percentage of revenue at 12.7%.
+After considering these items, selling, general and administrative expenses slightly increased as a percentage of revenue from 12.7% in 2010 to 12.9% in 2011.

-Selling, general, and administrative expenses increased \$60 million to \$696 million in 2010 from \$636 million in 2009.
-As a percentage of revenue, these expenses were 14.5% in 2010 and 13.8% in 2009.
-In 2010, selling, general, and administrative expenses included \$67 million of pension costs, \$18 million of incremental costs related to the relocation of our worldwide headquarters, and \$8 million related to a litigation charge offset by a \$6 million gain related to the sale of an office building in France.
-In 2009, selling, general, and administrative expenses included \$53 million of pension costs as well as \$6 million of incremental costs related to the relocation of our worldwide headquarters.
-After considering these items, selling, general, and administrative expenses slightly increased as a percentage of revenue to 12.7% in 2010 from 12.5% in 2009.
+Selling, general and administrative expenses increased \$56 million to \$685 million in 2010 from \$629 million in 2009.
+As a percentage of revenue, these expenses were 14.5% in 2010 and 13.7% in 2009.
+In 2010, selling, general and administrative expenses included \$67 million of pension costs, \$18 million of incremental costs related to the relocation of our worldwide headquarters, and \$8 million related to a litigation charge offset by a \$6 million gain related to the sale of an office building in France.
+In 2009, selling, general and administrative expenses included \$53 million of pension costs as well as \$6 million of incremental costs related to the relocation of our worldwide headquarters.
+After considering these items, selling, general, and administrative expenses slightly increased as a percentage of revenue to 12.7% in 2010 from 12.4% in 2009.